neerajcodes888/Cat-Vs-Dog-Image-Classification/README.md

 ## Overview
-This project aims to build a machine learning model to classify images as either a cat or a dog.
+This project aims to build a Deep learning model to classify images as either a cat or a dog.
 The model is trained on a dataset of labeled cat and dog images and uses a convolutional neural network (CNN) for image classification.

 ## Project Structure
 - `data/`: This directory contains the dataset, divided into subdirectories for training and testing images.